jaycode/valuation_course/README.md

 # valuation_course
-Various code snippets for the Valuation Course by Prof. Aswath Damodaran ~ my favorite person in finance.
+Various code snippets for the Valuation Course by Prof. Aswath Damodaran.

 ## Cheatsheet
 These functions and formulas were taken directly from this Excel spreadsheet: [Valuation of GameStop (January 28, 2021)](http://www.stern.nyu.edu/~adamodar/pc/blog/GameStop2021.xlsx)